swoopsta/LEMP-Server-Xenial-16.04/readme.md

 sudo service nginx restart && sudo service php7.2-fpm restart
 ```
 #### **Get Your PHP Installation Info**
-Here we're going to write a very basic php file that will display the information related to our PHP installation.
+Now we're going to write a very basic php file that will display the information related to our PHP installation.
 This lets us verify that PHP 7 is working correctly.
 In addition, you can use this to reference your server's PHP configuration settings in the future.
 We're going to send it straight to your server's default folder, which will be **/var/www/html**.
 By contrast, domains will be using **/var/www/yourdomain.com/html**.
 ```
 sudo echo "<?php phpinfo(); ?>" > /var/www/html/phpinfo.php
 ```